Overview

 Parameters

-- name of user to authenticate -
+• username - name of user to authenticate

 Response

-requested.
+On success, the requested reverse chronological history (most recent first) in text/plain format (with single \n for line breaks), up to and including the limit requested.
 Blank output indicates either the target does not exist, or has no associated build/pull history (yet).

 /jarvice/pull